 Presented to a graduating student who has demonstrated outstanding and lasting service the community to the community and provides funding assistance with the costs of continuing education.

-The nonprofit Onalaska Alliance recently took ownership of Carlisle Lake and its surrounding property, and has plans to provide new recreational, educational and historical opportunities for the community.
+The nonprofit Onalaska Alliance owns Carlisle Lake and its surrounding property, and has plans to provide new recreational, educational and historical opportunities for the community.

-There has been a lot of improvements at Carlisle Lake.
+There has been a lot of improvements at Carlisle Lake with more to come.
 The parking lot has been paved and the trail around the lake improved.
+We have received grants for more improvments.
 Continue reading for more information.

 Onalaska Alliance in partnership with the Onalaska School District and other local organizations invite everyone in the community to celebrate Onalaska's 100th year!
 This year, 2014, marks the centennial of the birth of Onalaska as a community.
 Throughout the year there will be opportunities to participate in many awesome events commemorating our collective history and celebrating who we are today.
 One fun and easy way to celebrate is to paint your mailbox purple & gold!
 Follow upcoming events on this website

 2014 Northwest Spray Day was set up to be the first annual one day live spray painting event to take place in the small town of Onalaska, Washington.
 This location was chosen because it is directly between Seattle and Portland making it perfect for bringing together some of the best spray paint talent from the two largest cities in the Northwest.
 The artists painted at the Elementary School play shed, the old transfer station and the stack at Carlisle Lake.

 The Onalaska Alliance is a non-porfit corporation, the mission and purpose of which is to develop innovative and sustainable economic and educational opportunities compatible with a rural lifestyle in Onalaska and the surrounding area, uniting people of diverse backgrounds to: